perfanalytics/pose2sim/README.md

       Make sure that it is seen by all cameras. \
       It should preferably be larger than the one used for intrinsics, as results will not be very accurate out of the covered zone.
     - **With scene measurements** (more flexible and potentially more accurate if points are spread out):\
       Manually measure the 3D coordinates of 10 or more points in the scene (tiles, lines on wall, boxes, treadmill dimensions, etc).
-These points should be as spread out as possible.\
+These points should be as spread out as possible.
+Replace `object_coords_3d` by these coordinates in Config.toml.\
       Then you will click on the corresponding image points for each view.
     - **With keypoints:**\
       For a more automatic calibration, OpenPose keypoints could also be used for calibration.\